CDAGaming/CraftPresence-Wow-Edition/README.md

 Besides having the Ability to Change your Discord Status from "Playing Minecraft", This Mod offers plenty of Customization options to specify entirely how others see you play.
-From Having Your Current Biome Show Up, To which Dimension you in, as well as which server your in, The Customization Possibilities are limitless, with the only real limit being how creative you customize your display
+From Having Your Current Biome Show Up, To which Dimension you in, as well as which server your in, The Customization Possibilities are limitless, with the only real limit being how creative you customize your display.

 #### Twitch // CursePack // MultiMC // Technic Support
 At this time, CraftPresence will detect whether your Launch Directory contains a Valid Twitch Manifest (manifest.json), a MultiMC Instance (instance.cfg), or a Technic installedPacks File (installedPacks).